peterbee/JambleBee/README.md

 Repository Description
 ----------------------
-This is the repository for Team Contrivance and project Jamblebee, which is a multi-platform application currently being developed in Android and IOS, with a server component.
+This is the repository for Team Contrivance and project Jamblebee, which is a multi-platform application currently being developed in Android with a server component.

 Android
 -------
-All android applications are build with android studio, th offical Android development enviorment.
+All android applications are build with android studio, the offical Android development enviorment.

 * Android Studio 1.1.0